Venomous snakes are one of the most feared animals on the planet.

 It is estimated that a Russell’s Viper has enough venom to kill 150,000 mice!

 Rodents are the preferred prey of Russell’s Vipers.
-Their venom easily kills rodents with its hemotoxins.
+Their venom easily kills rodents with its hemotoxins in seconds.

 5. Blue Krait (Bungarus Candidus)

 Many consider the Blue Krait to be one of the most deadliest snakes in Asia.

 About half of the bites from a Blue Krait are fatal, even with medical treatment.

 Blue Kraits have extremely potent neurotoxins in their venom.
 This causes paralysis, and death usually occurs by respiratory failure.

 Fortunately, Blue Kraits are nocturnal and live in wet forests away from humans.

 Interestingly, these snakes are extremely easy-going in the daytime.
 Despite their rather friendly nature, Blue Kraits mostly eat other dangerous snakes!

 Blue Kraits have thin-bodies that usually have black with white, gray, or tan-colored bands.